-- Major essays MUST be typed and double spaced to be accepted for grading. - Major essays MUST include a TYPED AND EDITED rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading. - > Academic Dishonesty Policy/Academic Integrity Statement:
+- Major essays be typed and double spaced to be accepted for grading. - Major essays MUST include an edited rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading.

+Academic Dishonesty Policy/Academic Integrity Statement: